Evaluating AGENTS.md: Are Repository-Level Context Files Helpful for Coding Agents?: Introduction

 \paragraph{This work: Benchmarking \agentsmds{}' impact on resolving GitHub issues} In this work, we investigate the effect of actively used \agentsmds{} on the resolution of real-world coding tasks.
-We evaluate agents both in popular and less-known repositories, and, importantly, with \agentsmds{} provided by repository developers.
+We evaluate agents both in popular and less-known repositories, and, importantly, with \agentsmds{} committed by repository developers.
 For this purpose, we construct a novel benchmark (\cref{fig:overview}, left), \planbench{}, comprising Python software engineering tasks, created specifically from real GitHub issues.
-The benchmark contains $138$ unique instances, covering both bug-fixing and feature addition tasks across $12$ recent and niche repositories, which all feature developer-written \agentsmds{}. \planbench{} complements \swebench{}, which we leverage for the evaluation of automatically generated \agentsmds{} on popular repositories.
-We evaluate coding agents in three settings (\cref{fig:overview}, middle): without any \agentsmd{}, with \agentsmds{} automatically generated using agent-developer recommendations, and with the developer-provided \agentsmd{}.
-Our code to generate \planbench{} instances and evaluate coding agents is available \href{https://github.com/eth-sri/agentbench}{here}.
+The benchmark contains $138$ unique instances, covering both bug-fixing and feature addition tasks across $12$ recent and niche repositories, all featuring developer-committed \agentsmds{}. \planbench{} complements \swebench{}, which we leverage for the evaluation of automatically generated \agentsmds{} on popular repositories.
+We evaluate coding agents in three settings (\cref{fig:overview}, middle): without any \agentsmd{}, with \agentsmds{} automatically generated using agent-developer recommendations, and with the developer-committed \agentsmd{}.

-Surprisingly, we observe that \emph{developer-provided files only marginally improve performance} compared to omitting them entirely (an increase of 4\% on average), while \emph{LLM-generated \agentsmds{} have a small negative effect} on agent performance (a decrease of 3\% on average).
-These observations are robust across different LLMs and prompts used to generate the \agentsmds{}.
-In a more detailed analysis (\cref{fig:overview}, right), we observe that \agentsmds{} lead to increased exploration, testing, and reasoning by coding agents, and, as a result, increase costs by over 20\%.
-We therefore suggest omitting LLM-generated \agentsmds{} for the time being, contrary to agent developers' recommendations, and including only minimal requirements (\eg specific tooling to use with this repository).
+We observe that including \agentsmds{} does not significantly affect performance.
+However, \emph{developer-committed} files outperform \emph{LLM-generated} ones by a significant margin of 7\% on average.
+These observations are robust across LLMs, agents, and prompts used to generate the \agentsmds{}.
+In a more detailed analysis of the agent traces, we observe that instructions in \agentsmds{} are well followed.
+This leads to increased exploration, testing, and reasoning by coding agents, and, as a result, increases costs by over 20\%.
+We therefore suggest omitting LLM-generated \agentsmds{} for the time being, contrary to agent developers' recommendations, as they don't help improve performance.
+Human-written \agentsmds{} should only include instructions required for coding agents that are not already present in the \texttt{README} (\eg specific conventions or non-functional requirements), and be rigorously evaluated before adoption.
 We hope our evaluation framework will aid agent and model developers to improve the helpfulness of LLM-generated \agentsmds{}.